Swallowtails

 (NCBI-index: 76198)

-Of the Great Mormon (Papilio memnon) 13 subgenera are known.
+Of the Great Mormon (Papilio memnon), 13 subgenera are known.
 The subgenus that occurs in Bali is agenor.
-The males are mono morphological and you see them much more often than the females.
-The males are always deep blue to black in color and have a red spot at the base on the underside of the wings.
+The males are monomorphic, and you see them much more often than the females.
+The males are always deep blue to black and have a red spot at the base of the underside of the wings.
 Unlike the females, they do not have a tail on the hindwing.
-The females display a wide variety of morphology and colors with many mimicking other swallowtails.
-Morphological variations include the presence or absence of a tail on the hindwing, hindwing pattern, forewing pattern, color of the basal triangle on the forewing, and body color.
+The females display a wide variety of morphology and colours, with many mimicking other swallowtails.
+Morphological variations include the presence or absence of a tail on the hindwing, hindwing pattern, forewing pattern, colour of the basal triangle on the forewing, and body colour.
 The females of the agenor subgenus have a yellow color on the side of the abdomen, the upper side of the wings are grey-brown with black veins and elongated strokes, a red spot at the base of the wing, and a further black spot at the base of vein 1 and 2 with white stripes around it.
 The spot in the back corner is red with a large black spot.
 A row of red terminal points can be seen between the veins.
 The Great Mormon flies all year round and usually at a height of 2 to 4 meters.
-You see the males flying frequently, in contrast to the females that you hardly encounter.
-The wingspan is 120-150mm.
+You see the males flying frequently, in contrast to the females, whom you hardly encounter.
+The wingspan is 120-150 mm.
 Host plant: a genus of citrus from the rue family (Rutaceae).
 Dutch name: Grote mormoonpage.
-Frisian name: –
+Frisian name:

 Subfamily: Papilioninae